-No. Applicants who wish to apply for an MRC LID Studentship must apply for one of the projects offered on the Projects page for this academic year only (applicants cannot apply for projects that were available in previous rounds, unless they have been readvertised).
+No. Applicants who wish to apply for an MRC LID Studentship must apply for one of the projects offered on the Projects page for this academic year recruitment round only.
+(Applicants cannot apply for projects that were available in previous rounds, unless they have been readvertised.)

-All of the research projects offered show a primary supervisor based at SGUL or LSHTM.
+All of the research projects offered show a primary supervisor based at CSG or LSHTM.
 Does this mean that I must apply to one of these institutions to be considered for this funding?

-All recipients of MRC LID Studentship awards are expected to be primarily registered at either LSHTM or SGUL for an approved programme of study.
+All recipients of MRC LID Studentship awards are expected to be primarily registered at either CSG or LSHTM for an approved programme of study.

 Applicants should not apply for study to either institution at this stage of the process.
-Successful applicants of this scheme (2024-25 MRC LID Studentship application round) will be contacted by the MRC LID Manager with advice on how/when to submit an application for study to their primary institution in March 2024.
+Successful applicants of this scheme (2025-26 MRC LID Studentship application round) will be contacted by the MRC LID Manager with advice on how/when to submit an application for study to their primary institution in March 2025.